courseportal/coursePortal/docs/source/notes/log_jacob.rst

 	*Sorting by subject in the working
 *Atoms can be searched and sorted by name and number of related questions when doing practice *fixed bugs in student practicing

+8/5/2013:
+*Mathjax now processes text every time you preview a question rather than just the first time *Questions can be reported as broken from the practice area
+	*Emails creator user-submitted text.
+*Subjects for each question sorted alphabetically

+8/6/2013:
+*Assignments can now contain multiple copies of the same question with different point values.
+*Fixed bugs in previewing assignments
+*Due Dates can be extended
+*improved variable system in adding questions
+*